METEO 3 Lesson 7 Images

 Text description of the freeze on all surfaces image.

 The image shows a utility pole and power lines heavily coated in ice, framed against a backdrop of ice-covered tree branches.
-The pole stands at an angle, supporting several cylindrical components.
-The power lines stretch diagonally, draped with long icicles.
-Tree branches, densely covered in ice, fill the space around the pole and lines, creating a complex, crystalline pattern.
+The pole stands at an angle, supporting several wires and electrical boxes.
+The power lines stretch diagonally across the image, draped with long icicles.
+Tree branches, densely covered in ice, fill the space around the pole and lines.
 The sky in the background is overcast, casting a muted, cold light across the scene.

 general template for the distribution of wintry precipitation